1dv031/syllabus/examination/part_1/examination.md

 ## Examination 1 - Computer Networks

 For this examination you are expected to produce a written report of between 800-1000 words.
-Report should be delivered to the course email address as a PDF no later than <!-- PLEASE ADD DATE HERE -->.
+Report should be delivered to the course email address as a PDF no later than 15:00 April 1st.
+Please note that the report should be written in Swedish.

 ### Content of the report